c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

 ### i.
 Bahdanau Attention Mechanism
 Initial baseline model used an **additive (Bahdanau) attention mechanism** in line with the mechanism used by *Liu et al.* **<sup>1</sup>**, with the **same dimension** (**Table 8**).
 However, **attention dimension** and **units** were decreased first to **256**, then to **128** for efficient hardware usage while testing subsequent model versions.

 As with all attention mechanisms, the Bahdanau attention mechanism enables the seq2seq model to **dynamically focus on different parts of the input sequence** when **generating each element of the output sequence**.
-The high-level breakdown of this process is described in section [3.4.3](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/README.md#343-attention-mechanism).
+The high-level breakdown of this process is described in section [Section 3.4.3](https://github.com/c-vandenberg/aizynthfinder-project/blob/master/expansion-policies/seq2seq-expansion-policy/README.md#343-attention-mechanism).

 The mechanism by which Bahdanau attention does this though is as follows:
 1. **Mechanism**: Computes **alignment scores** by using a **feedforward neural network (FNN)** that **jointly considers the encoder hidden states** and the **decoder's previous hidden state**.